Teenage siblings charged with terrorizing in two separate incidents after posting threats on social media

 GONZALES - A 14-year-old Gonzales Middle School student was arrested Saturday after posting a video of a gun to social media and "insinuating the potential for violence," officials said.

-The Gonzales Police Department confirmed the teenager is the younger sibling of an East Ascension High student who was arrested Friday for threating to bring a gun to school.
+The Gonzales Police Department confirmed the teenager is the younger sibling of an East Ascension High student who was arrested Friday for threatening to bring a gun to school.

+Officers shared the video, which showed clips of a weapon and ammunition and linked to the song "Cold Case" by rapper Jaydayoungan.
+Lyrics in the song include multiple references to murder and gun violence.

 Trending News